Table of Contents

-You know it’s important, but you don’t have time to become a web guru.
+You know it’s important, but you don’t have time to become a web marketing guru.
 FindLaw banks on this need/knowledge gap.
-The problem is their website and SEO services are the least valuable part of their offering.
+The problem is their website and SEO services are the least valuable part of their marketing services offering.

 “It’s definitely working, sometimes.”
 The leads you’re getting from FindLaw come from their website, not your own.
 Your lead volume (and success) is tied to how they choose to showcase your firm against their other clients.

 FindLaw sells the exact same services to your competitors, which makes it impossible to get ahead.
 Our client wanted to take charge of their destiny and not simply hope each month that the FindLaw yield was revenue positive.

 Confessions of a FindLaw Addict

 The identity of the reformed attorney has been hidden for their protection.